biaslab/ForneyLab.jl/docs/src/internals.md

 2. `EP`: expectation propagation algorithm
 3. `Sigmoid`: sigmoid factor node
 4. `Real`: outgoing message through 'Real' interface
-5. `GB`: incoming message types are: Gaussian - Bernoulli
+5. `GB`: incoming message types are: Gaussian and Bernoulli
 * *Note that EP update rules do not have `V` (void) in the set of incoming messages given that in EP there is an incoming message through the interface of the outgoing message that is being calculated.*